 Last month with the news of Govt. invoking Sec 7 the question on the autonomy of RBI was raised.
-Now with the resignation of governor Urjit Patel and appointment of Mr. Shaktikanta Das, the control of government over RBI is again in talks.
+Now with the resignation of governor Urjit Patel and the appointment of Mr. Shaktikanta Das, the control of the government over RBI is again in talks.
 In our earlier post “Govt. invokes Sec.
 7: Is RBI independent?” we read about the disagreements or the factors that led to the conflict between government and RBI.
 Though constitutionally or legally, the central bank is an autonomous structure, many times government intervention in say appointments or approving decisions at Board meetings, etc can cause damage to the independence of the central bank and to the economy at large.
 In this post let us understand in general, why the central bank of any country should be independent?

 Functions and structure

 A central bank performs the following important functions for the country: